Jaller: (dramatic voiceover) Previously on Lincoln Heights...

 - The Simpsons Parody Episode of 24 opens with "Previously on The Simpsons...", complete with 24-style character descriptions.
 Obviously, since the previous episode hadn't been a parody of 24, none of the events shown (such as Principal Skinner assigning Lisa to the Counter Truancy Unit) had ever been seen before.
 They did serve to set up the plot of the episode, though.

-- The most recent season ended with the question of whether Ned Flanders and Edna Krabbaple would continue their budding relationship after Ned was freaked out by her sexual history.
+- One recent season ended with the question of whether Ned Flanders and Edna Krabappel would continue their budding relationship after Ned was freaked out by her sexual history.
 Instead of a Previously, the resolving episode opens with Comic Book Guy informing us that he doesn't care what happens, because "I spent my summer on a more worthwhile endeavor: savaging Mr. Popper's Penguins online."

 - The Space Ghost Coast to Coast episode "Jacksonville" opens with a recap of events that did not happen in the previous episode, "Glen Campbell".
 Among these are Space Ghost and Zorak in a jungle, shocked upon hearing of a stolen treasure map, Space Ghost confronting two Moltars, and Zorak revealing that he is pregnant.